rieperriton/cs2450remote/journal.md

  Working on HTML for a settings and profile editor for MyState.
 Attempting to use CSS and 2/27/2025
 Will be gone from class this day.
 Stressful missing so much class but I'm working on the project still.
+3/20/2025
+Working on unit tests for the settings page.
+This is becoming such a pain in the arse for some reason i dont know why they arent passing.
+Big race tommorow.